Bug-Repelling Plants to Grow in Your Garden

 Outdoors is still safest

-As COVID continues and variants like Delta become more prevalent, outdoor gatherings will remain popular.
+As COVID continues, outdoor gatherings will remain popular.
 Heading outside is a proven stress-reliever.
 So invite your friends, socially-distance, and take advantage of your outdoor space—minus mosquitoes and other pests.
 All it takes is a little planning and planting.

 Lee Park is a botanist who researches eco-friendly disease and pest control.
 While he enjoys studying the effects of bugs in his gardens, he wastes no time getting rid of rodents.